davidgilbertson/react-recollect/docs/updater-pattern.md

 Pretty easy, right?

-But we can make it less easy.
+We can make it less easy.

 Maybe we want to assert that `loading` was set to `true`, then the tasks loaded, and then `loading` was set to `false` again.

-Well, Recollect exports an `afterChange` function that can call a callback every time the store changes.
+Well, Recollect exports an `afterChange` function designed to call a callback every time the store changes.
 If we pass it a Jest mock function, Jest will conveniently keep a record of each change to the store for us.

 Also, no one likes half an example, so here's the entire test file: